Your questions,

 HelloPrenup was created to help all engaged couples get on the same page about their financial futures and responsibilities!

-HelloPrenup’s proprietary platform was designed to make creating a prenup affordable, fast, comprehensive, and collaborative.
+HelloPrenup’s proprietary platform was designed by top family law lawyers to make creating a prenup affordablefastcomprehensive, and collaborative.

 Let’s dig into these pillars…

-Affordable: At $599 flat, HelloPrenup costs a fraction of what it would cost to get your document drafted by a divorce attorney in your state.
-No high retainer fee or hidden costs here!
+Affordable: At $599, HelloPrenup costs a fraction of what it would cost to get your document negotiated and drafted by divorce attorneys in your state.
+In addition, HelloPrenup offers access to discounted rates with top family law attorneys around the country.
+No high retainer fees or hidden costs here, just quality services at affordable rates.

-Fast: By following our streamlined process, many couples are able to download their negotiated prenuptial agreement in hours!
+Fast: By following our streamlined process, many couples are able to download their negotiated prenuptial agreement in hours and access a family law attorney if they need to.

-Comprehensive: We vet the case law and state requirements before we support prenuptial agreement generation in individual states within the United States.
-Check out our States pages for specific information.
-We also provide a long list of customized clauses you can include for no extra cost.
+Comprehensive: We vet the case law, with top family law attorneys, and integrate state requirements before we support prenuptial agreement generation in individual states within the United States.
+Check out our States pages for specific information on state requirements.
+We also provide a long list of customized clauses you can include at no extra cost.

-Collaborative: Our software allows you and your fiance to negotiate the terms of your agreement in an easy-to-use interface.
-We believe it is crucial that both partners are involved in the prenuptial agreement generation process.
+Collaborative: Our proprietary software allows you and your fiance to negotiate the terms of your agreement in an easy-to-use interface.
+We believe it is crucial that both partners are involved in the prenuptial agreement generation process, with easy access to legal services if needed.

 Read more about how HelloPrenup compares to other methods.